qhv1/CS1632_Fall2020/exercises/3/README.md

 ## Submission

-There is no submission for this exercise.
-Please practice until you have gained confidence.
+Each pairwise group will submit the exercise *once* to GradeScope, by *one member* of the group.
+The submitting member will press the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner, as usual.

+When you are done, submit your github repository to GradeScope at the "Exercise 3 GitHub" link.
+Once you submit, GradeScope will run the autograder to grade you and give feedback.
+If you get deductions, fix your code based on the feedback and resubmit.
+Repeat until you don't get deductions.

+You can either create a GitHub repository just for Exercise 3 and then submit that.
+Or, you may just directly upload files.
+If you choose the latter option, please make sure you upload the "Reddit Cats.side" and "RedditCatsTest.java" files.

-My solution test cases are stored as the [Reddit Cats.side](Reddit%20Cats.side) file afore mentioned.
+My solution test cases are stored as the [Reddit Cats Solution.side](Reddit%20Cats%20Solution.side) file afore mentioned.
 Compare with your test cases and see if you implemented them correctly.
 It is in JSON format so you should be able to open it with a text editor and trace it with your eyes, if that's what you prefer.

+## GradeScope Feedback

+The GradeScope autograder works in 2 phases:

+1. **RedditCatsTest on https://www.reddit.com/r/cats**: This tests your RedditCatsTest.java file on the cats subreddit as originally intended.
+All of your tests should pass.

+1. **RedditCatsTest on https://www.reddit.com/r/dogs**: This tests your RedditCatsTest.java file on the dogs subreddit, repeating the same steps but for a different webpage.
+Now some tests should pass but some should fail.
+Specifically, FUN-JOIN-BUTTON-EXISTS and FUN-SEARCH-SMELLY-CAT should pass and the rest shold fail.

 ## Resources